Jmaouchi/Work-Day-Scheduler/README.md

 # Purpose
-1- Will help you add events to the time desired,
+* Will help you add events to the time desired.

-2- If an event is in the present, the background color of that box will be red.
+* If an event is in the present, the background color of that box will be red.

-2- If an event is in the future, the background color of that box will be green.
+* If an event is in the future, the background color of that box will be green.

-2- If an event is in the past, the background color of that box will be gray.
+* If an event is in the past, the background color of that box will be gray.

 ## Built With